Catholicate of Abkhazia: History

 The date when the Catholicate of Abkhazia was established is not completely clear with some scholars dating it to the 9th or 10th centuries.
-Retrieved on May 2, 2007.
 Approximately at that time Abkhazian bishoprics changed allegiance from Constantinople to Mtskheta.
 The titular Catholicoi of Abkhazia were mentioned in the contemporary sources for the first time in 11th century and likely did not enjoy independence at that time.
 The first written account on the Catholicate of Abkhazia dates to 1290 and some scholars date its founding to the 13th century.
 By that time, the Mongol rule had divided Georgia into its eastern and western parts, with the latter being de facto independent from the Mongol Ilkhanid dynasty, to which Georgia was a subject.
 The political independence of the western Georgian rulers, Kings of Imereti, might have also resulted in the revival of the Catholicate of Abkhazia, but it was not until the late 15th century, when it emerged as an independent religious entity.
 This is usually associated with the consecration of Archbishop Joachime of Tsaish and Bedia, as Catholicos of Abkhazia by Michael IV, the Patriarch of Antioch, during the rule of the Imeretian king Bagrat VI (1463-1478).
 To justify the break with the Mtskheta see, Michael issued a special document, The Law of Faith, in which he stated that western and eastern Georgia had different histories of conversion and, therefore, they should be independent from each other.